West Midlands Culture Response Unit 2024-25

 10th September 24 - Creative Practice and People-Led Change

-Join our next WMCRU session with Rebecca Davies, Co-Director and co-founder of The Portland Inn Project CIC (PIP) based in Stoke on Trent.
+Our September WMCRU session was led by Rebecca Davies, Co-Director and co-founder of The Portland Inn Project CIC (PIP) based in Stoke on Trent.
 PIP is a creative arts organisation with an aim to achieve community cohesion, economic, social and cultural development by involving the community in the development of a pioneering community space, cultural hub and social enterprise.
 This CRU session will offer the opportunity to deep dive into the values and principles, practice and partnerships of an organisation cited as an exemplar project of people led change.

 Getting involved